processing-r/Processing.R/readme.md

 ## Installation

-Processing.R is *not* currently available via PDE > Add Tool > Modes, however the mode will appear in the PDE Modes list once installed.
+Processing.R is currently available via PDE > Add Tool > Modes, you could install the mode in PDE.

-The current release is available from the [Processing.R Release Page](https://github.com/gaocegege/Processing.R/releases).

-After you download the mode, place it into Processing "modes" directory:

-- macOS: `${HOME}/Documents/Processing/modes`
-- Linux: `${HOME}/sketchbook/modes`
-- Windows: `C:\Users\<user>\Documents\Processing\modes`

 To build the mode from source, see [compilation.md](./raw-docs/devel/compilation.md).